kthrnv/umd-ig/README.md

 The website uses HTML, CSS, and JavaScript.
 Most of the interface components and screen responsiveness is handled using the Bootstrap v4.0 framework: [Bootstrap v4.0](https://getbootstrap.com/docs/4.0/getting-started/introduction/).

+## File Structure
+All images, css, and js files are organized within their respective folders inside of the assets folder.
+The only files are that not in folders are the html pages and the main css stylesheet for quicker access.

 ## Target Browsers
 * iPhone 6/7/8
 * iPhone 6/7/8 Plus